REGISTRATION FOR COMMA 2019 IS OPEN AUG. 8 to SEP 9 – CLICK HERE TO APPLY

 A topic that related well to my home city of Abbotsford is [internalized] shame… It leads to heightened stress and internalizing negative emotions, and is associated with suicidal tendencies.
 Accessing help for these issues is difficult for some, either due to external factors such as inadequate insurance for mental health care, or internal factors such as the stigma associated with seeking out that kind of help.
 Hosting regular social events and continuing the sexual and physical health programs already in place is vital to expanding queer community engagement and the use of those services… Other equally viable strategies also exist, and I am eager to begin working with other members of the queer community in my region to expand on what we can do to help others.
 We have a unique opportunity to help others, and by staying motivated and setting the right goals we can improve the quality of life for everyone here.

-As an individual that has been sexually assaulted, it was both refreshing and interesting to have a talk about consent in the GBMSM community.
+It was both refreshing and interesting to have a talk about consent in the GBMSM community.
 Going into this presentation I was a little skeptical because although consent is a very basic concept,

 many people within our community assume certain behaviours are acceptable.
 Nolan tackled the topic in a very interesting manner by first asking us what the unique needs and assumptions of our community were.
 One point that came up for assumptions was that certain spaces mean/equate to consent which is something that you observe at almost any gay bar in a larger city.
 Nolan provided a set of tools to aid anyone being a bystander for sexual assault, which to this day I have never heard about and are very useful.
 I attend the Mpowerment group in Prince George and I think consent is something that everyone should be conscious of.
 I plan on sharing this information with other individuals that attend Mpowerment PG and friends from other municipalities.
 Hopefully by doing this, it will prevent others from having to go through what I did.